 8. Special Premium Assessment - Although the Company does not normally charge a premium under its primary insurance program, the Company's governing Ohio statute and its primary insurance policy permit premiums to be assessed against Primary-insureds in order to ensure that the Company maintains a sufficient equity base for its insurance risk.
-On September 30, 2013 the Company billed its Primary-insureds special premium assessments of \$0.075 per \$100 of each Primary-insured's total shares.
-This special premium assessment, which generated approximately \$9.0 million of revenues in 2013 was recorded in miscellaneous income and fully collected as of December 31, 2013.
-There was no special premium assessment assessed against Primary-insureds in 2014.

-9. Reinsurance - Effective February 1, 2013, the Company and ESI (the "Companies") entered into a renewal reinsurance agreement with an authorized U.S. third-party reinsurer, for a two-year term through February 1, 2015, to reinsurance its excess share insurance program.
-The agreement consists of a single layer of reinsurance coverage which provides per occurrence and aggregate loss coverage of \$7,500,000 in excess of the Companies' aggregate retention of \$7,500,000.
-Annual premiums under the reinsurance agreement are \$375,000 and allocated between the Companies pro rata based on their monthly excess insurance in force.
+There were no special premium assessments charged to Primary-insureds in 2015 and 2014.
+9. Reinsurance - Effective February 1, 2013, the Company and ESI (the "Companies") entered into a renewal reinsurance agreement with an authorized U.S. third-party reinsurer, for a two-year term through February 1, 2015, to reinsure its excess share insurance program.
+The agreement consisted of a single layer of reinsurance coverage which provides per occurrence and aggregate loss coverage of \$7,500,000 in excess of the Companies' aggregate retention of \$7,500,000.
+Annual premiums under the reinsurance agreement were \$375,000 and allocated between the Companies pro rata based on their monthly excess insurance in force.

-Effective February 1, 2015, the Companies entered into a renewal reinsurance agreement with the same reinsurer, for a two-year term through February 1, 2017, with substantially the same terms and conditions as the current reinsurance agreement, including a single layer of aggregate reinsurance coverage of \$7,500,000, aggregate retention of \$7,500,000 and annual premiums of \$375,000, which will be allocated between the Companies pro rata based on their monthly excess insurance in force.
-To afford the program greater flexibility, the renewed agreement also expands the \$250,000 limits of coverage per account for selectively underwritten Excess-insureds without incurring any greater overall liability to the Companies or to the reinsurer per insured credit union.
+Effective February 1, 2015, the Companies entered into a renewal reinsurance agreement with the same reinsurer, for a two-year term through February 1, 2017, with substantially the same terms and conditions as the current reinsurance agreement, including a single layer of aggregate reinsurance coverage of \$7,500,000, aggregate retention of \$7,500,000 and annual premiums of \$375,000, which are allocated between the Companies pro rata based on their monthly excess insurance in force.
+To afford the program greater flexibility, the renewal agreement also expands the \$250,000 limits of coverage per account for selectively underwritten Excess-insureds without incurring any greater overall liability per insured credit union to the Companies or to the reinsurer.

-10. Adoption of New Accounting Pronouncements - There are no new Statements on Statutory Accounting Principles ("SSAP") that were applicable to the Company or adopted in 2014 and none that are effective for 2015 that impact the Company.
+10. Adoption of New Accounting Pronouncements - There were no new Statement on Statutory Account Principles ("SSAP") that were applicable to the Company or adopted in 2015 and none that are effective for 2016 that impact the Company.

+- D. Going Concern - Does not apply.

-2. Accounting Changes and Corrections of Errors
+- 2. Accounting Changes and Corrections of Errors

-A. There were no material changes in accounting principles and/or correction of errors.
+- A. There were no material changes in accounting principles and/or correction of errors.

-3. Business Combinations and Goodwill
+- 3. Business Combinations and Goodwill

-A. Statutory Purchase Method - Does not apply.
+- A. Statutory Purchase Method - Does not apply.

-B. Statutory Mergers - Does not apply.
+- B. Statutory Mergers - Does not apply.

-C. Impairment Losses - Does not apply.
+- C. Impairment Losses - Does not apply.

-4. Discontinued Operations - Does not apply.
+- 4. Discontinued Operations - Does not apply.

+- 5. Investments

+- A. Mortgage Loans - Does not apply.

+B. Debt Restructuring - Does not apply.

+C. Reverse Mortgages - Does not apply.